-Industry Representatives will be involved in all CCEAD meetings and consultation between Affected Parties concerning their Industry.
+Industry representatives will be involved in all CCEAD meetings and consultation between affected Parties concerning their industry.

-Nominated and trained industry representatives are ranked and recorded on a EAD Contacts database maintained by Animal Health Australia.
-It is the responsibility of the relevant peak industry body to ensure that they nominate appropriate representatives to participate in the training, rank these trained representatives and update Animal Health Australia with their current contact details.
+It is the responsibility of the relevant peak industry body to ensure that they nominate appropriate representatives to participate in the training and advise Animal Health Australia of changes to their contact details.

-In convening the CCEAD, the Commonwealth Secretariat may request Animal Health Australia to provide the contact details for the industry representatives.
+In convening the CCEAD, the Secretariat may request Animal Health Australia to provide the contact details for each industry member.
+Industry must be ready when contacted by the Secretariat to advise the name and contact details of their nominated CCEAD representative.